-Set forth below is the summary section of a technical report entitled "Technical Report in the Feasibility Study for the NICO Cobalt-Gold-Bismuth Project, Northwest Territories, Canada" dated April 2, 2014 (the "2014 NICO Report") prepared by Micon International Limited in compliance with NI 43-101, with Harry Burgess, P.Eng., Richard M. Gowans, P.Eng., B. Terrence Hennessey, P.Geo., Christopher R. Lattanzi, P.Eng., and Eugene Puritch, P.Eng. as the Qualified Persons responsible for the updated mineral reserves and economics.
+Set forth below is the summary section of the 2014 NICO Report prepared by Micon International Limited in compliance with NI 43-101, with Harry Burgess, P.Eng., Richard M. Gowans, P.Eng., B. Terrence Hennessey, P.Geo., Christopher R. Lattanzi, P.Eng., and Eugene Puritch, P.Eng. as the Qualified Persons responsible for the updated mineral reserves and economics.
 The 2014 NICO Report was filed on SEDAR on May 7, 2014 and is available at www.sedar.com.
 The 2014 NICO Report supersedes reports previously filed.
 The following information is of a summary nature only and reference is made to the detailed disclosure contained in the 2014 NICO Report, which is incorporated herein by reference.